Overview of the Emeryville Fair Workplaces Ordinance

 However, recent studies in both San Francisco and Seattle show that over 70% of retail and fast food employee are happy with the current number of hours they are working and nearly 90% feel that they can talk to their employer about their schedules.

 The new ordinance carries with it stiff fines and additional labor costs for all affected employers.
 It is vital that businesses know and understand this new ordinance prior to its implementation in July.
 The purpose of this article is to provide an overview of the ordinance for business owners, managers, and entrepreneurs.

 Overview of the Advanced Schedule Ordinance

 The ordinance requires businesses to provide a good estimate of hours that each employee can expect to work.
 The employer must also post schedules 14 days ahead of the schedule and must pay increased wages for any changes made within 7 days of the scheduled shift.
 Additionally, any new hours that become available must be presented to employees before the employer can hire temporary, seasonal, or other employees.
-The ordinance covers cancelled shifts, additional hours after the shift is posted, and on call pay.
-In addition to the increased wages to be paid to employees, it carries additional fines for violations, increased record keeping requirements, and possible civil penalties.
+The ordinance covers canceled shifts, additional hours after the shift is posted, and on-call pay.
+In addition to the increased wages to be paid to employees, it carries additional fines for violations, increased recordkeeping requirements, and possible civil penalties.

 New Employees: Good Faith Estimates and Scheduling Requests

 When new employees are hired, employers are required to provide a good faith estimate of the employee’s hours worked and their work schedule.
 The employee can request changes to their schedule prior to commencing work.
 The employer has to respond to the employee’s request in writing regarding changes that are approved or rejected by the schedule.
 New employees must be immediately given their first 2 weeks of scheduled work upon hire.